dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 ### Data binding

-Data bindings consicely describe the relation between portions of the document and Dart expressions.
+Data bindings concisely describe the relation between portions of the document and Dart expressions.
 Bindings can be used to indicate that some HTML content or attributes should be rendered with the result of evaluating a Dart expression.